Thelymitra luteocilium

-Thelymitra luteocilium, commonly called the fringed sun orchid, is a species of orchid that is endemic to south-eastern Australia.
+Thelymitra luteocilium, commonly called fringed sun orchid, is a species of orchid that is endemic to south-eastern Australia.
 It has a single fleshy, dark green leaf and up to six pale pink to reddish flowers with a short wavy lobe on top of the column.

 Description

 Thelymitra luteocilium is a tuberous, perennial herb with a single fleshy, channelled, dark green, linear to lance-shaped leaf 100-200 mm long and 5-8 mm wide.
 Between two and six pale pink to reddish flowers 15-20 mm wide are arranged on a flowering stem 150-350 mm tall.
 The sepals and petals are 7-10 mm long and 5-6 mm wide.
 The column is pink to reddish, 4-5 mm long and about 3 mm wide.
 The lobe on the top of the anther has a dense fringe and a yellow tip with a dark collar.
 The side lobes have dense, yellow, mop-like tufts on their ends.
 The flowers are self-pollinated and open only slowly on hot, humid days.
 Flowering occurs from August to October.